Dan J. Harkey

 Define Your Universe of Possibilities:

 What is the maximum and broadest number of individuals or prospects you may develop to sell your products, goods, or services?
 Is it 100, 1000, or 10,000?
 Size matters!
-A salesperson's understanding of the process may include a lack of experience, willingness to take the risk, or enthusiasm for engaging in a long-term systematic enterprise.
+A salesperson’s understanding of the process may include a lack of experience, a willingness to take the risk, or enthusiasm for engaging in a long-term, systematic enterprise.
 A more straightforward explanation is that some people are lazy and irresponsible.

 You locate a buyer; you do not create one.

 The more you understand your friends, the more your relationship will grow.
-They look forward to talking with you, and you will have mutual interests.
+They look forward to talking with you, and you will share mutual interests.
 Of course, you will enjoy talking and sharing things that interest you.

 “Talk to someone about themselves, and they’ll listen for hours.”